United Kingdom

 Day 2

-Transfer to Once Brewed/Hadrian’s Wall and ride to Newcastleton in Scotland
+Transfer to The Sill (Hadrian’s Wall) and ride to Newcastleton in Scotland

 • Meals: Breakfast, lunch

-The group will transfer by minibus / taxi to The Sill, the National Landscape Discovery Centre, at Hadrian’s Wall where we will have a chance to grab a coffee and have a look around before we set off on our gravel biking adventure to Scotland.
-We’ll very quickly get our wheels off-road taking in sections of ancient byway through the Roman landscape and passing milecastles and forts including the Roman Army Museum at Magna.
+At the start of the Northumberland Reivers Trails trip, the group will transfer to The Sill Discovery Centre on Hadrian’s Wall, where we will have a chance to grab a coffee before setting off on our gravel biking adventure to Scotland.
+We’ll very quickly get our wheels off-road taking in sections of ancient byway through the Roman landscape and passing milecastles and forts including the Roman Army Museum at Walltown.

-Refreshed and refuelled, initially climbing on that Roman road we’ll cross the Bewcastle Fells by minor back-roads, forest tracks and centuries-old byways to the English/Scottish border at Kershope Bridge.
-From here we’ll track the border up the Kershope Burn for a mile before heading into the depths of Newcastleton Forest and on for a friendly Liddesdale welcome and our overnight stay in Scotland.
+At Bewcastle our guides will provide a well-earned picnic lunch, and we’ll have a chance to look around this isolated village whose church, farm, and castle are on the site of a Roman fort.
+Refreshed and refuelled, we’ll cross the English/Scottish border at Kershope Bridge by minor back-roads, forest tracks and centuries-old byways.
+From here we’ll track the border for a mile before heading into the depths of Newcastleton Forest and on for a friendly Liddesdale welcome and our overnight stay in Scotland.

 Show Profile